Eshan27/My-portfolio/README.md

 # My-portfolio
 A personal portfolio created with resume information.
-The website is developed using HTML5, CSS3, Bootstrap and JavaScript.
+The website is developed using HTML5, CSS3, Bootstrap and JS.